The symptoms of depression can be easy to spot. However, the symptoms of high functioning depression may not be.

-Most people who have high-functioning depression meet the criteria for persistent depressive disorder.
+Most people who have high-functioning depression meet the criteria for persistent depressive disorder, or dysthymia.
 This form of depression is characterized by symptoms of variable acuity that last for two years or longer.
 Sometimes, these symptoms become so severe that they prevent a person from functioning in one or more important parts of life.
 At other times, they affect a person’s mood and energy levels at a less-than-debilitating level.

 A person who has high-functioning depression may find ways to work around or push through the symptoms they are experiencing.
 This does not mean that high-functioning depression symptoms are harmless, though.
 Anyone who has developed this disorder may be in crisis, and they deserve effective professional help.

-What Are the Symptoms of High-Functioning Depression?
+Symptoms of High-Functioning Depression?

 High-functioning depression symptoms are similar to those of “standard” depressive disorders.
 The primary differentiator is that people who have high-functioning depression may be more adept at hiding the evidence of their disorder.
 The following are examples of common symptoms of high-functioning depression:

 - Fatigue or exhaustion

 - Loss of interest in hobbies, leisure pursuits, or topics that used to be important to the person

 - Changes in appetite and resultant unintentional weight gain or loss

 Although a person who has high-functioning depression may experience many of the symptoms above, they may continue to throw themselves into work, volunteer activities, and other efforts.